charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 On Cells:
 - you can place positioning elements on individual cells to make them span more than one cell using the `grid-column-start:1` and the `grid-column-end:6` propertys that will extend the cell that has these properties from lines 1 to 6. (on a 5x5 that would have 6 lines)
-- shorthand for each `grid-column` and `grid-row` in the syntax `grid-column:1 / 4;` where the 1 is the start and the 4 is the end grid-area
+- shorthand for each `grid-column` and `grid-row` in the syntax `grid-column:1 / 4;` where the 1 is the start and the 4 is the end
+- alternatively, you can also use the `span` property to have it span the number of lines that you specify grid-area
 - shorthand to position all four aspects (column/row&start/end)
 ```css